 The great thing is that making your own is really simple and it so much nicer to have something you’ve made yourself or even with your own apples if you are lucky enough to have a tree in your garden.
 If not, maybe ask around, people with apple trees can usually spare a few for a friend.

-In this recipe I have kept things very basic and not used any preservatives.
+In this recipe, I have kept things very basic and not used any preservatives.
 This was because I only made a small batch and once it’s cooked I use it every day, hopefully you will too.
 You can of course use preservatives if you want to make a bigger batch and want to store it for longer.
 Or you can pasteurize the jars in boiling water and thereby make it last longer without using any preservatives.

 What kind of apples to use?

-In my basic recipe for applesauce below I have used the skins of the apples and it works great.
-It is also less time consuming.
+In my basic recipe for applesauce below, I have used the skins of the apples and it works great.
+It is also less time-consuming.
 Just remember that if you use the skin of red apples you will get red applesauce.
 Not necessarily a bad thing, it looks kind of cool and it will make your applesauce the most talked about, who wouldn’t want that?